sjahl/xkcd/README.md

 Super Awesome XKCD Script
 ========================

-Uploaded at the request of @kyleisom.
+Uploaded at the request of @kisom.

 It downloads the latest XKCD image to your Desktop (or whatever dir you pass to the save method).